Faucet Basics: Part 7 Faucet Companies Some Good, Some Not

 Large retailers have been rebranding products for just about as long as large retailers have existed.
-Sears, for example, is famous for its store brand Kenmore appliances and Craftsman tools.
+Sears, for example, was famous for its store-brand Kenmore appliances and Craftsman tools.
 Big-box lumber stores and hardware cooperatives buy faucets directly from manufacturers then rebrand and sell them under a store trade name.
 These are, unfortunately, the faucets that seem to be the hardest to get warranty support or parts for.

 store brand Pegasus and Glacier Bay faucets are a case in point — but certainly not the only case.
 Home Depot faucets are made by factories in (mostly) China.
 There is no central parts source, so if you need a part, you had better hope you kept the brochure that came with the faucet so you will know how to contact the actual manufacturer.
 Home Depot can't help you.
 They don't keep parts and they don't keep a record of which faucet came from which manufacturer — or, at least, no one seems to know where they are.

 The problem is hardly insurmountable.
-Some Rebranders have completely conquered their after-sale servicing issues: notably Sears, whose nationally famous Craftsman tool and Kenmore appliance brands are all made by others.
-But, unlike other retail rebranders, Sears stocks all the parts and provides all warranty and repair service out of its local stores — proving that the after-sale issues inherent in retail rebranding can be overcome.
+Some Rebranders have completely conquered their after-sale servicing issues: notably, Sears, whose nationally famous Craftsman tool and Kenmore appliance brands were all made by others.
+But, unlike other retail rebranders, Sears stocked all the parts and provided all warranty and repair service out of its local stores — proving that the after-sale issues inherent in retail rebranding can be overcome.
 But, it takes an institutional commitment of resources to do so.

 Some big-box retailers have done so.
 Lowe's®, for example, sells a variety of in-house brands and supports them very well with a backup warranty and parts organization that, most of the time, is very competent.
 Its store-brand, faucets, come with a lifetime warranty, unusual for a retail rebrander.